streamcircle/docs.tween.ly/src/content/docs/user-guide/application-overview.md

 description: Overview of the core pages and features in Tweenly.
 ---

-Tweenly consists of five key sections – editor, gallery, store, workspaces, and user profile.
+Tweenly consists of four key sections – editor, gallery, workspaces, and user profile.

 ### 1. Editor
 The **Editor** is where you create, animate, and manage broadcast graphics.